-With a nostalgic palette of Aussie Colourbond green and a neat menu filled with top-tier sangas and CWA-style bakery treats, Good Ways Deli the sort of sunny corner spot you dream of stumbling across while roaming around on the weekend.
+Good Ways Deli is Redfern’s newest cafe-deli-bakery situation.
+With a nostalgic palette of Aussie Colourbond green and a neat menu filled with top-tier sangas and CWA-style bakery treats, this is the sort of sunny corner spot you dream of stumbling across while roaming around on the weekend.

 Behind Good Ways Deli is chef-baker Jordan McKenzie (whose resume casually ticks off Cornersmith, Cho Cho San, the Orana Sydney pop-up, and Small Talk Coffee) and Tom Pye of Coffee Supreme.